Feel refreshed and reenergized without venturing far from home.

 Reconnect With Friends

 “Scheduling something social every day of your time off will help keep you in staycation mode,” she says.
-This means being proactive about inviting your friends and family members for walks, hikes, Zoom happy hours, picnics or beach outings — while following appropriate precautions, of course.
+This means being proactive about inviting your friends and family members for walks, hikes, picnics or beach outings.

 A vacation isn’t a vacation unless you’re giving yourself the luxury of at least one experience, activity or purchase you wouldn’t normally make.
-Seide suggests bringing that sentiment to your staycation, indulging in something like a bubble bath an at-home spa day.
-(Find tips to do a DIY self-massage here, and shop our therapeutic body oils here.)
+Seide suggests bringing that sentiment to your staycation, indulging in something like a bubble bath or an at-home spa day.

 For the budget-conscious, an indulgence can also be giving yourself the luxury of leisurely, cost-free activities — think birdwatching or stargazing — or taking on a mental challenge, like a puzzle, Staff says.
 Bonus: “Not only are [they] a timeless source of entertainment, but they’re also great for our brains, as it gives both hemispheres a workout at the same time,” he says.